alessiofrittoli/node-scripts/README.md

 <li>
 Verbose Logging:

-- Logs details of the publish process if the `--verbose` flag is set.
+- Logs details of the release process if the `--verbose` flag is set.

 </li>
 </ol>